agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 ## PROJECT OVERVIEW

-this project for nanoPhotonics design optimization involves developing a feedforward neural network and a genetic algorithm to optimize the design of nanophotonic silicon devices.
+This project for nanophotonics design optimization involves developing a feedforward neural network and a genetic algorithm to optimize the design of nanophotonic silicon devices.
 This tool aims to predict and tune the design parameters of a naniphtonic structure effective based on a specified refractive index at a given wavelength.

 ## GETTING STARTED ON YOUR MACHINE